 Know your shadow

-Because such a strong spotlight is on you as a representative of the organisation, you’ll be casting a shadow – an unconscious projection of your real feelings.
+As a leader the light is always shining on you, as a representative of your organisation, you’ll be casting a shadow – an unconscious projection of your real feelings.
 Everything you do or say will be scrutinised for signs of whether you believe what you are saying.

 Trust erodes when people get mixed messages – when you say one thing and yet their instinct or your actions are telling them something else.
 Sometimes you won’t even be aware these mixed messages are happening.
 People will often take a throwaway comment or hasty email and read their own meanings into it.